nicoboyce/ds/_posts/2023-09-23-contracting-is-all-in-the-prep.md

 ### Don't forget the accessories

 Peripherals are the most personal choice of all of this, so you will want to build up your home office yourself according to your own needs.
 I use an **Anker** vertical mouse and a **Corsair** keyboard which I quite like apart from the disco lights.
 I think it's a K70.
 They're connected through a **Kensington** USB-C hub which also charges the laptop.
-If you find a mice you particularly like, my recommendation is to buy two spares, chuck one in your office bag and one in a drawer somewhere.
+If you find a mouse you particularly like, my recommendation is to buy two spares, chuck one in your office bag and one in a drawer somewhere.

 My monitor is an **MSI** 4k 32" curved thing they marketed as a "gaming monitor" but actually is much more suited to coding and spreadsheets.
 The current model is the G321CUV which appears to have replaced the MAG321CURV that I use.
 Previously I had a very different setup with two external 1080p monitors flanking my MacBook.
 This new setup is far better for me.